omeregev/click2mask/README.md

 ```bash
 python app.py
 ```
-Then open your browser at the provided interface link.
+Then open your browser at the provided public URL interface link.

 ### Command Line Interface
 1) Run: